pharshanagasaipraneeth-oss/Employee_Attrition_Project/README.md

 ## 🤖 Machine Learning

-The project uses a Machine Learning classification model to predict:
+This is a **classification problem**.

+The model predicts two classes:

 - Stayed
 - Left